UPSC Mains General Studies Paper – 1 Mains 2022

 Approach:

-- Start with explaining the keyword ‘troposphere’ with respect to the atmosphere.
+- Start with explaining the keyword ‘troposphere’ concerning the atmosphere.

 - Discuss the specifications of the troposphere.